About predictive metrics

 The probability that a user who was active on your app or site within the last 7 days will not be active within the next 7 days.

-In order to successfully train predictive models, Analytics requires the following:
+In order to successfully train predictive models, Analytics requires that the following criteria are met::

-- A minimum number of positive and negative examples of purchasers or churned users.
-In order to be eligible it is required that 1,000 users triggered the relevant predictive condition and that 1,000 users did not.
+- A minimum number of positive and negative examples of purchasers and churned users.
+In the last 28 days, over a seven-day period, at least 1,000 returning users must have triggered the relevant predictive condition (purchase or churn) and at least 1,000 returning users must not.

 - Model quality must be sustained over a period of time to be eligible.